Hero

 PostHog and Umami include 1M free events/month.
 Plausible prices by pageviews, not events.
 Matomo prices by "hits."
 Exact pricing varies — check each provider for current rates.

-Choose OpenPanel if you want the power of product analytics (funnels, retention, user tracking) combined with web analytics, at an affordable price.
+Choose OpenPanel if you want product analytics (funnels, retention, user tracking) plus web analytics at an affordable price.
 Best for startups and growing companies.

 Choose PostHog if you need an all-in-one developer platform with analytics, feature flags, experiments, error tracking, and surveys.
 Best for engineering-heavy teams.

-Choose Plausible if you want the simplest possible privacy-first web analytics.
-No complexity, just clean traffic data.
+Choose Plausible if you want the simplest privacy-first web analytics.
+Just clean traffic data.
 Best for blogs, marketing sites, and simple web projects.

 Choose Matomo if you need a mature, full-featured Google Analytics replacement with heatmaps, session recordings, and A/B testing.
 Best for enterprises moving away from GA4.
 See our full Google Analytics alternative comparison for a detailed breakdown.